unumux/ux-cli/readme.md

 ### ux [taskname]

 UX can be passed the name of a gulp task, and it will pass it to gulp.
 For example, `ux styles` would run a single SASS compilation.

+### ux --install

+During initial project setup, UX asks for a list of packages to install (such as colonial-branding and jQuery).
+This process can be run at a later time by using the --install switch.